 In contrast, you must squeeze together the handles of channellock pump pliers as you apply torque on a fastener.
 Otherwise, the pliers won’t grip the workpiece.

 Both Knipex and Channellock water pump pliers have decent quality but Knipex cobras are superior.
-Channellocks are forged from high carbon steel which is not as hard as chrome-vanadium steel of Knipex cobras.
+Channellocks are forged from high carbon steel that is not as hard as the German chrome-vanadium steel of Knipex cobras.

 Moreover, carbon steel is prone to rust.
 So, if you leave you Channellock pump pliers outside or in a moist place, be ready to deal with rust.